nikithanakka/SCT_ML_1/README.md

 ### 🎯 Objective

-The objective of this project is to build a machine learning model that predicts house prices using the following features:
+The objective of this project is to build a machine learning model that predicts house prices using:

 - Above-ground living area
 - Number of bedrooms